A. In this chapter, the following terms have the meanings indicated.

 (i) Home detention;

-(ii) A corrections options program established under law which requires the individual to participate in home detention, inpatient treatment, or other similar programs involving terms and conditions that constitute the equivalent of confinement;
+(ii) A corrections options program established under law which requires the individual to participate in home detention, inpatient/residential treatment, or other similar programs involving terms and conditions that constitute the equivalent of confinement;

 (iii) Inpatient drug or alcohol counseling under Health General Article, Title 8, Subtitle 5, Annotated Code of Maryland;

-(b) “Corrections options” includes programs established by the State Division of Correction, if the program meets the Commission’s criteria, as described in §B(4)(a) of this regulation.
+(b) “Corrections options” includes programs established by the Department of Public Safety and Correctional Services (DPSCS) and/or local correctional agencies, if the program meets the Commission’s criteria, as described in §B(4)(a) of this regulation.

 (a) "Departure" means a judicially imposed sentence that falls outside of the recommended sentencing guidelines range.